Working for the council

 - Employee Opinion Surveys are regularly undertaken giving staff the opportunity to provide confidential feedback.

 North East Lincolnshire Council (NELC) complies with all applicable legal requirements and recognises its duties within The Health and Safety at Work Act 1974.

 NELC is therefore committed to ensuring the Health, Safety and Welfare of all our employees and any others who could be affected by our acts or omissions, including Schools where NELC is the employer for Health & Safety purposes, so far as is reasonably practicable.

 To support this, we provide pro-active occupational health services, supported by a fully confidential Employee Assistance Programme which is available to all our employees and immediate family members.

-The Council’s commitment will include an entitlement for all employees to:
+Our commitment will include an entitlement for all employees to: